opendocsg/slw-judgments-backfill/2013_SGCA_32/report.md

 26     We turn to s 15(3) of the Act against this background.
 Local jurisprudence has spoken with one voice on its construction: that it applies even in cases where a respondent has not filed a payment response or an adjudication response.

-27     In _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ [2008] SGHC 159 (“ _Chip Hup Hup Kee (AR)_ ”), the learned assistant registrar (“the Assistant Registrar”) dealt at some length with many of the same issues before this court and concluded (at [84]) that “the dis-application of s 15(3) of the [Act] to cases where no payment response was submitted ... would frustrate the apparent purpose of the legislation”.
+27     In _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ <span class="citation">[2008] SGHC 159</span> (“ _Chip Hup Hup Kee (AR)_ ”), the learned assistant registrar (“the Assistant Registrar”) dealt at some length with many of the same issues before this court and concluded (at [84]) that “the dis-application of s 15(3) of the [Act] to cases where no payment response was submitted ... would frustrate the apparent purpose of the legislation”.
 The reasoning of the Assistant Registrar proceeded in this way:

  (a) First, the second reading speech showed that Parliament intended to create an efficient adjudication process for building and construction disputes so that cash flow would be assured even in the event of such disputes.
 This intention must influence how the rules of natural justice were applied in the context of the statutory adjudication scheme set out in the Act.